 Occasionally, small amounts of silver are added to rose gold alloy to adjust the color and improve the metal’s workability and durability.

 18K rose gold contains 75% pure gold and 25% copper+ some other metals in miniscule amounts.
-Pure yellow gold isn’t allergenic ,and copper is a low risk allergen for most people, Even people who’re sensitive to copper have mild reactions to it within the rose gold alloy.
+Pure yellow gold isn’t allergenic ,and copper is a low risk allergen for most people.

-14K rose gold is hypoallergenic.
-14K rose gold jewelry is unlikely to cause severe allergic reactions in most people.
+14K rose gold is also hypoallergenic to most people, excluding those with copper allergies.
+This means 14k rose gold jewelry is unlikely to cause severe allergic reactions in most people.

 14K rose gold contains 58.3% pure gold and the remaining 41.7% is made up of copper+ some other metal in trace amounts.

-14K rose gold is less hypoallergenic compared to 18K rose gold because its alloy contains significantly more copper and significantly less yellow gold.
+This gold alloy is more allergenic compared to 18k rose gold because it contains significantly more copper, and significantly less yellow gold.

 What about other rose gold karats?
 Are they hypoallergenic or allergenic?